router5/router5/README.md

 - __[router5-listeners](https://github.com/router5/router5-listeners)__: allows you to add route change and node listenerns.
 Node listeners are triggered if that named route node is the node a component tree needs to be re-rendered from.
 - __[router5-history](https://github.com/router5/router5-history)__: updates your browser URL and state using HTML5 history API and listens to popstate events.
 Supports use of hash in URL, but session history is still required: deciding to use a hash or not is therefore not a decision based on browser support, but rather a decision based on server capabilities!
+- __[router5-persistent-params](https://github.com/router5/router5-persistent-params)__: allows some query parameters to persist and survive navigation, without having to manually specify them for each transition.

 ### Guides